-On January 31, 2019, the Company amended the Credit Agreement with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent, Swingline Lender and Letter of Credit Issuer, and the other lenders party thereto.
-The Credit Agreement as so amended (the "Amended Credit Agreement") now provides the Company with a \$250.0 million revolving credit facility (the "Revolver").
+On January 31, 2019, the Company amended the 2015 credit agreement with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent, Swingline Lender and Letter of Credit Issuer, and the other lenders party thereto (the "2015 Credit Agreement").
+The 2015 Credit Agreement as so amended (the "Amended Credit Agreement") now provides the Company with a \$250.0 million revolving credit facility (the "Revolver") in place of the revolver provided in the 2015 Credit Agreement.
 The Revolver expires on January 31, 2024.
-Debt issuance costs associated with the Amended Credit Agreement totaled \$0.9 million and will be amortized through January 31, 2024 along with the unamortized debt issuance costs remaining from the Credit Agreement.
+Debt issuance costs associated with the Amended Credit Agreement totaled \$0.9 million and will be amortized through January 31, 2024 along with the unamortized debt issuance costs remaining from the 2015 Credit Agreement.